PrasadHonrao/product-microservice/README.md

-# Products Microservice
+# Product Microservice

-Products microservice built using Java and SpringBoot framework
+Product microservice built using Java and SpringBoot framework